anandtailwinds/majordomo-ai-docs/golang-api/DataStoreInfo.md

 ### NewDataStoreInfo

-`func NewDataStoreInfo(workspace string, name string, createdBy string, storeType DataStoreTypes, createdAt int64, lastUpdate int64, lastQuery int64, lastIngest int64, directIngestCount int64, pipelineIngestCount int64, errorIngestCount int64, ) *DataStoreInfo`
+`func NewDataStoreInfo(config DataStore, createdBy string, createdAt int64, lastUpdate int64, lastQuery int64, lastIngest int64, directIngestCount int64, pipelineIngestCount int64, errorIngestCount int64, ) *DataStoreInfo`

 NewDataStoreInfo instantiates a new DataStoreInfo object This constructor will assign default values to properties that have it defined,